FAQs

 -

-Something suitable for sport: trainers, tracksuit bottoms or shorts, and a t-shirt (long or short sleeve) will do.
+Something suitable for sport: non-marking trainers, tracksuit bottoms or leggings, and a t-shirt (long or short sleeve) will do.

 -